Fiserv/Commerce-Hub/docs/Resources/Guides/Fraud/Fraud-Scoring.md

 Commerce Hub offers a standalone Fraud Scoring service through our Risk Assessment API.
 This service helps merchants assess the fraud risk associated with each transaction by providing a fraud score.
 With this information, merchants can make informed decisions on whether to proceed with the payment.
 The API is a crucial tool for enhancing security and reducing fraudulent activities in online transactions.

-**Key Benefits**
+**Key features:**

--**Customized Models:** Machine Learning models are tailored to your business, accurately detecting core fraud and reducing declines and fraud.
+- **Customized models:** Machine Learning models are tailored to your business, accurately detecting core fraud and reducing declines and fraud.
--**Customer-Centric:** Approach: We use extensive data elements to score fraud on consumers and their transactions.
+- **Customer-centric:** Approach: We use extensive data elements to score fraud on consumers and their transactions.
--**Link Analysis:** Our proprietary link analysis maps connections between customers precisely and instantaneously.
+- **Link analysis:** Our proprietary link analysis maps connections between customers precisely and instantaneously.

 ---